OpenNebula/docs/source/advanced_components/cloud_bursting/ec2g.rst

 .. note::

-    ``-t`` is needed to specify what type of remote provider host we want to set up, if you've followed all the instruction properly your default editor should show in your screen asking for the credentials and other mandatory data that will allow you to communicate with AWS.
+    ``-t`` is needed to specify what type of remote provider host we want to set up.
+If you've followed all the instructions properly, your default editor should appear, asking for the credentials and other mandatory data that will allow you to communicate with AWS.

-Once you have opened your editor you can look for additional help at the top of your screen, you have more information in :ref:`EC2 Specific Template Attributes <ec2_specific_template_attributes>` section.
+Once you have opened your editor you can look for additional help at the top of the screen.
+There is more information in the :ref:`EC2 Specific Template Attributes <ec2_specific_template_attributes>` section.
 The basic three variables you have to set are: ``EC2_ACCESS``, ``EC2_SECRET`` and ``REGION_NAME``.

-This can also be done creating a template file than can be used with the creation command:
+This can also be done by creating a template file that can be used with the creation command:

 .. prompt:: bash $ auto